jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_import" name="signature_import"></a> `signature_import(algorithm: string, encoding: signature_encoding, encoded: ConstPointer<u8>, encoded_len: size) -> (crypto_errno, signature)`
-Create a signature object by importing a signature encoded in a given format.
+Create a signature object.

+This object can be used along with a public key to verify an existing signature.

-Return `$crypto_errno.invalid_signature` if the signature is incompatible with the current content.
+It may return `invalid_signature` if the signature is invalid or incompatible with the specified algorithm, as well as `unsupported_encoding` if the encoding is not compatible with the signature type.

 ##### Params
 - <a href="#signature_import.algorithm" name="signature_import.algorithm"></a> `algorithm`: `string`